Abhishek-555/Body_Measurement/README.md

 Waist is modelled as an ***ellipse*** and measured analogous to finding ***perimeter of ellipse***.
 Hence ***appromation*** is mentioned.

 When code runs, you will be shown points selected by our ***heuristic*** as to-be shoulder/wrist.
 If suspicious/incorrect, you can ***explicitly*** select those points on image and pressing `esc` key thereafter.

+###Output

+Following will be the output produced by the model